Soulmates (TV series)

 Soulmates is an American science fiction anthology television series created by William Bridges and Brett Goldstein.
 Soulmates premiered on AMC on October 5, 2020.
-Despite being renewed for a second season in August 2020, ahead of its premiere, the series was cancelled after one season in February 2023.
+Despite being renewed for a second season in August 2020, ahead of its premiere, the series was cancelled in 2022.

 The 2024 film All of You takes place in the same fictional universe.

 Premise

 Soulmates is set approximately 15 years in the future, when a company called Soul Connex has developed a test that can determine the person you were most meant to love with 100% accuracy.
 People who take the test either learn of their soulmate and have the choice to pursue that person, or get a response of, "Your soulmate hasn't tested yet."
 The series explores through self-contained episodes whether love is destiny or a choice.
 Says series co-creator Will Bridges, "Your soulmate is the person you will love the most, more than anyone else.
 A soulmate isn't someone who is going to fix you.
 It's the person you will feel love for the strongest, and it’s undeniable.
 Does that mean true happiness, or the best person for you?"